collective/zopeskel.unis/README.txt

 before to install this egg.
 These documents can be distributed separately under the specified license in each of them.

-These templates was initiated by the Unices Team of the ENS de Lyon
+These templates was initiated by the UNIS Team of the ENS de Lyon
-<unices@ens-lyon.fr> and by Quadra Informatique <plone@quadra-informatique.fr>.
+<unis@ens-lyon.fr> and by Quadra Informatique <plone@quadra-informatique.fr>.

 The CECILL-B license is a BSD like license.
 The english and the french version are available in this directory.
 If you want to make patch or to send us a